mattermost/docs/source/about/mattermost-v10-changelog.md

  - Added the ``fetchMissingUsers`` option to ``PostUtils.messageHtmlToComponent`` for use by plugins.
  - Exporting bot users now functions in a more proper way.
  - The message export code now lives in the source available enterprise folder.
- - Added a warning text to mmctl when user specifies per-page parameter larger than maximum.
+ - Added a warning to mmctl for cases where a user specifies a per-page parameter that's larger than the maximum value supported.
  - Updated ``API POST /api/v4/user`` to use a proper error message.

 #### Performance